strapi/documentation/docusaurus/docs/dev-docs/plugins/users-permissions.md

 If you have added any additional fields to your user model that need to be accepted on registration, they need to be added to the list of allowed fields in the `register` configuration option, otherwise they will not be accepted.

-For example, if you have added a field called "nickname" that you wish to accept from the user:
+For example, if you have added a field called "nickname" that you wish to accept from the API on user registration:

 <Tabs groupId="js-ts">